-TL:DR – In this article lets add Buttons, Floating Action Button, Chips, Data table, Dialogs, List View, Popup Menu and Navigation Drawer
+TL:DR — In this article we add Buttons, Floating Action Button, Chips, Data Table, Dialogs, List View, Popup Menu, and Navigation Drawer.

 Contents